• Issues

 ABOUT US

-The National High School Journal of Science is a free, online, student-run and peer-reviewed research journal that is targeted towards high school students.
+The National High School Journal of Science is a free, online, peer-reviewed research journal that is targeted towards high school students.
 Striving to bring science to a wider audience and engaging students in learning beyond the classroom walls, our journal hopes to expose young people to new ideas and topics.
-This high school student-run science journal always welcomes aspiring scientists to submit articles and to get involved with our publishing process.
+This high school science journal always welcomes aspiring scientists to submit articles and to get involved with our publishing process.

-© NHSJS 2020
+© NHSJS 2025

 • About NHSJS